 In the 1980s You Could Download Games for your Atari 2600 from GameLine

-So CVC was stuck with a delivery service and nothing to deliver.
-So they converted the system to transmit video games for the Atari 2600.
-This allowed users to call up a system and, for a fee, download games to their GameLine modules.
-The game would typically work for 5-10 plays, after which the user would have to connect to GameLine again and pay for another download.
+So there they were, CVC, with a sophisticated delivery service infrastructure and nothing substantial to deliver.
+In a stroke of ingenious adaptation, they decided to repurpose their system to transmit video games specifically designed for the Atari 2600.
+This revolutionary move allowed users to connect to a centralized system and, for a modest fee, download games directly to their GameLine modules.
+Each downloaded game typically offered 5 to 10 plays, after which users needed to reconnect to GameLine and pay for another download.

 One of the most appealing aspects of this service was its round-the-clock availability.
 It wasn't merely a matter of convenience; GameLine even provided an opportunity to preview games that hadn't yet hit the store shelves.
 In terms of pricing, it worked out to roughly 10 cents per play.
 For gamers eager to sample titles before committing to a substantial purchase of $30 to $50, it represented an attractive proposition.

 In terms of hardware, the GameLine device resembled an oversized silver Atari cartridge, featuring a phone jack on the side.
 GameLine's library primarily consisted of games created by third-party game developers, with one of the standout contributors being the somewhat underappreciated Imagic.

 To become a member, one needed to invest around $60 in the hardware and pay a one-time membership fee of $15.
 In return, members received Gameliner Magazine delivered to their doorstep every month, keeping them informed about the latest developments in the gaming world.